dmontag23/Neural-Network-Training-With-Multigrid/README.md

 const bool display_output = true;         // Displays stats about the MGRIT algorithm as it is running
 ```

 These are the parameters that need to be changed in order to run different test cases.
 For instance, the example above uses the MGRIT algorithm to train a neural network 100 times in a serialized manner with 10 grids.
 Each grid has half the number of nodes as the previous grid (since the coarsening factor is 2).
-The learning rate on the fine grid is 0.1, which doubles on each successive fine grid until it reaches or exceeds 30 and the algorithm uses F-cycles as its method of recursion (this example corresponds to Table 7 from my project report - for more details see the report).
+The learning rate on the fine grid is 0.1, which doubles on each successive fine grid until it reaches or exceeds 30 and the algorithm uses F-cycles as its method of recursion (this example corresponds to Table 7 from my project report - for more details see [this report](docs/Multigrid_Project_Report.pdf)).

 Once you have changed these parameters, save your changes and navigate to your build directory.
 Run `make` to recompile the code.
 Then run the new executable.